pupilfirst/wd201-scripts/html-forms/add-new-todo/README.md

 This makes sure that when the `Add` button is clicked, the form will be submitted as a `POST` request to `/todos` endpoint.

 Next, we need to make sure the todo text is sent to server using the key `title` and the due date using the key `dueDate`.
 We can do this by adding `name` attribute on respective input fields.
-So the final for looks like:
+Let's add that:

 ```html
 <form action="/todos" method="POST">